nhsconnect/FHIR-CDS/pages/explore/api_encounter_report.md

 An Encounter report can be used over the Messaging or RESTful paradigm.

-* If using the RESTful you can use standard FHIR functionality.
+* If using the RESTful paradigm you can use standard FHIR functionality.
 * If using the Messaging paradigm you can create a MessageHeader using the guidance below and compose all the resources into a Bundle.

 ### Notify